What I Wish Other People Understood About Losing A Child

-The meeting was a local chapter of The Compassionate Friends, an organization solely dedicated to providing support for those who have lost children, grandchildren or siblings.
+The support group was part of a larger organization solely dedicated to providing support for those who have lost children, grandchildren, or siblings.
 The facilitator opened the meeting by saying that dues to belong to the club are more than anyone would ever want to pay.
-Well, he couldn't be more correct: no one wants to belong to this group.
+Well, he couldn't be more correct: No one wants to belong to this group.
 When hearing the stories from other parents, I had a visceral reaction to being part of this "club" but was also humbled by the greatness of these mothers and fathers.

-1. Remember our children.
+1. Remember our children with us.

-The loss of children is a pain all bereaved parents share, and it is a degree of suffering that is impossible to grasp without experiencing it first hand.
-Often, when we know someone else is experiencing grief, our discomfort keeps us from approaching it head on.
+The loss of children is a pain all bereaved parents share, and it is a degree of suffering that is impossible to grasp without experiencing it firsthand.
+Often, when we know someone else is experiencing grief, our discomfort keeps us from approaching it head-on.
 But we want the world to remember our child or children, no matter how young or old our child was.

 2. Accept that you can't "fix" us.

-An out-of-order death such as child loss breaks a person (especially a parent) in a way that is not fixable or solvable — ever!
+An out-of-order death such as child loss breaks a person (especially a parent) in a way that is not fixable or solvable.
 We will learn to pick up the pieces and move forward, but our lives will never be the same.
 Every grieving parent must find a way to continue to live with loss, and it's a solitary journey.
 We appreciate your support and hope you can be patient with us as we find our way.

-3. Know that there are at least two days a year we need a time out.
+3. Know that there are at least two days a year we need a timeout.

 Then there's the anniversary of the date our child became an angel.
-This is a remarkable process similar to a parent of a newborn, first counting the days, then months then the one year anniversary, marking the time on the other side of that crevasse in our lives.
+This is a remarkable process similar to a parent of a newborn, first counting the days, then months, then the one-year anniversary, marking the time on the other side of that crevasse in our lives.

 No matter how many years go by, the anniversary date of when our child died brings back deeply emotional memories and painful feelings (particularly if there is trauma associated with the child's death).
 The days leading up to that day can feel like impending doom or like it's hard to breathe.
 We may or may not share with you what's happening.